joemoose/dungeoneers.d20/docs/attribution.md

 - Equipment adapted from [Dungeon World](https://dungeon-world.com/), by Adam Koebel and Sage LaTorra, licensed under the [Creative Commons Attribution 3.0 Unported license (CC BY 3.0)](http://creativecommons.org/licenses/by/3.0/).

-- The spell system is adapted from [“The GLOG”](https://goblinpunch.blogspot.com/2016/05/the-glog.html), *Goblin Punch*, 7 May 2016, by Arnold Kemp and [“D100 - Potential Spell Recharge Conditions”](https://blog.d4caltrops.com/2022/09/d100-potential-spell-recharge-conditions.html), *d4 Caltrops*, 19 September 2022, by Ktrey.
+- The spell system adapted from [“The GLOG”](https://goblinpunch.blogspot.com/2016/05/the-glog.html), *Goblin Punch*, 7 May 2016, by Arnold Kemp and [“D100 - Potential Spell Recharge Conditions”](https://blog.d4caltrops.com/2022/09/d100-potential-spell-recharge-conditions.html), *d4 Caltrops*, 19 September 2022, by Ktrey.

 - Sundering of shields adapted from [“Shields Shall be Splintered!”](https://trollsmyth.blogspot.com/2008/05/shields-shall-be-splintered.html), *Trollsmyth*, 6 May 2008, by Trollsmyth.